hubplanner/API/Sections/custom-fields.md

 ### Properties
 Property | Type | Description
 --- | --- | ---
-filterGrid | *boolean* | Make CF Searchable in Filter label | *string* | Name of custom field, set by company admin instructions | *string* | Instructions how to use custom field, set by company admin defaultValue | *string* | Default value, if any.
-Used only by fields without choices defaultRadioId | *string* | Id of default value for radio button placeholderText | *string* | Placeholder text for frontend forms choices | *objects* | Array of choices selectable by users canResourceEdit | *boolean* | Whenever regular resources can edit this field type | *enum* | Type of field, one of TEXT, TEXTAREA, EMAIL, DATE, COLOR, NUMBER, CHECKBOX, SELECT, RADIO
+filterGrid | *boolean* | Make the custom field searchable in the scheduler. label | *string* | Name of the custom field. instructions | *string* | Instructions how to use custom field. defaultValue | *string* | Default value, if there should be any for field type.
+Used only by fields without choices defaultRadioId | *string* | Id of default value for radio button placeholderText | *string* | Placeholder text for input fields. choices | *objects* | Array of choices selectable by users canResourceEdit | *boolean* | Whenever regular resources can edit this field type | *enum* | Type of field, one of TEXT, TEXTAREA, EMAIL, DATE, COLOR, NUMBER, CHECKBOX, SELECT, RADIO